codahale/veil-java/README.md

    break SHA2).
 2. Veil messages are tamper-proof.
 If a single bit of the entire message is changed, all of the recipients will know.
-3. Veil messages are non-repudiable.
-4. Veil messages are indistinguishable from random noise, revealing no metadata about recipients' identities, number of recipients, etc.
+3. Veil messages are indistinguishable from random noise, revealing no metadata about recipients' identities, number of recipients, etc.
-5. Veil messages can be padded, obscuring a message's actual length.
+4. Veil messages can be padded, obscuring a message's actual length.
-6. The number of recipients in a Veil message can be obscured from recipients by adding blocks of random noise instead of encrypted headers.
+5. The number of recipients in a Veil message can be obscured from recipients by adding blocks of random noise instead of encrypted headers.